TeaEngineering/aioartnet/README.md

 This library aims to be simple and robust, and can both input data into Art-Net, as well as output it from "artnet" to your user code.
 It builds a dynamic model of the network's Art-Net nodes, their ports and the universe(s) of DMX-512 that are being controlled.
 Fully type hinted to comply with `PEP-561`.
 No non-core dependancies, with a test suite that runs on Python 3.9 to 3.12.

-It can also be used __passively__ to build the network model without joining as an Art-Net Node.
+It can also be used __passively__ to build the network model without joining as an Art-Net Node, by listening to the broadcasts from other Art-Net devices.
+However it is not usually possible to monitor the DMX values passively.

 We also have a propriety iOS/Xcode component available for commercial licensing that uses the same event driven API as this code, built on top of Apple's Networking framework `NWProtocolUDP`.
 This will be a significantly better starting point for new designs than [libartnet](https://github.com/OpenLightingProject/libartnet) for most projects.